cleverom/Loan-Calculator-App/README.md

 Loan calculator for calculation of loan amount, amout to pay per month, and yearly with respect to loan duration. technology used:
-HTML, CSS, BOOTSTRAP AND JAVASCRIP
+HTML, CSS, BOOTSTRAP AND JAVASCRIPT